NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 Numerically:
 - [ ] Average.
 - [ ] Standard Deviation.
-- [ ] Percentile range either:
-    - [ ] 10th and 90th or
-    - [ ] 25th and 75th.

 Graphically:
+- [ ] Graphing any Numerical Sections of the dataset.

+You are also to convert any columns to their appropriate types when required.

+* Cleaning the Dataset.

+* Identify Correlated Variables.
 - [ ] Correlation Plot.

-- [ ] Graphing any Numerical Sections of the dataset.
+* Visualizing and Analyzing Results.

 In addition:
 - [ ] Comment on the dataset that is provided to you based on the EDA.

-You are also to convert any columns to their appropriate types when required.